NFL Draft mode: The best style tweaks and flops from NFL draft prospects - ExBulletin

 Jalen Carter, DT, Georgia

 Its giving spring; its rebirth.
 Lavender is a bold choice and Carter rocks it.
-The pocket square, black with a hint of blue, adds another pop of color, and the deeper purple turtleneck provides balance.
+The clutch, black with a hint of blue, adds another pop of color, and the darker purple shirt brings balance.
 Carter, who had a pre-draft period marred by a bad professional day and, more importantly, misdemeanor charges for reckless driving and racing stemming from an accident in which one of his former teammates UGA and a team staff member have tragically passed away, surely looking to the draft as an opportunity for a fresh start.
 The suit communicates this.
 Who knows what impact off-court issues will have on his draft stock, but he’s a winner on the red carpet.

 Jordan Addison, WR, USC